saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Allows you to set a custom time zone for your test based on a city name.
 Most major cities are supported.

 - **For Desktop VMs**: can be configured with custom time zones.
 This feature should work on all operating systems, however, time zones on Windows VMs are approximate.
 The time zone defaults to UTC.
 Look for the "principal cities" examples on this [list of UTC time offsets](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).
-- **For iOS Virtual Devices**: you can use this capability to change the time on the Mac OS X VM, which will be picked up by the iOS simulator.
-Also, since XCUITest driver version 7.10.0 it is possible to update the per-application time zone on real and virtual devices via the [appium:appTimeZone](https://github.com/appium/appium-xcuitest-driver/blob/master/docs/reference/capabilities.md#app) capability.
+- **For iOS Virtual Devices**: You can use this capability to change the time on the Mac OS X VM, which will be picked up by the iOS simulator.
 - **For Android Virtual Devices**: This capability is not supported for virtual Android devices.
-Although, since UiAutomator2 driver version 3.1.0 it is possible to update the device-wide time zone on real and virtual devices via the [appium:timeZone](https://github.com/appium/appium-uiautomator2-driver?tab=readme-ov-file#other) capability.
+Consider using [appium:timeZone](#appiumtimezone) instead.

 :::note
 Most web apps serve localization content based on the computer's IP Address, not the time zone set